Carl Franklin: Film career

-Franklin collaborated with producers Jonathan Demme and Jesse Beaton on adapting Devil in a Blue Dress after Demme acquired its film rights.
+Franklin collaborated with producers Jonathan Demme and Jesse Beaton on adapting Walter Mosley's novel Devil in a Blue Dress after Demme acquired its film rights.
 Franklin directed and wrote the screenplay for the film on a US$21,000,000 budget.
+The film starred Denzel Washington as Ezekiel "Easy" Rawlins.

 Switching to television, Franklin directed Laurel Avenue, a two-part miniseries focused on an African-American family in Minnesota for HBO in 1993.
 One issue in particular that stood out in the series was the issue of drug use.
 Franklin defended his depictions, explaining that "Drugs are a huge problem in the black community.
 Not to include that would be a stupid oversight.
 But if the subject of drugs is introduced in the context of a hardworking family that has managed to maintain unity, and the audience sees drugs as a threat to that unity, they get a much greater understanding of the problem."

 Following Laurel Avenue, Franklin found himself maintaining A-list status, which allowed him to work on bigger and more visible projects, such as 1998's One True Thing.
 The film is an adaptation of an autobiographical story by New York journalist Anna Quindlen, following a woman (Renée Zellweger) with no option but to leave Manhattan for the small town where she was raised when her mother (Meryl Streep) is diagnosed with cancer.

+Franklin went on to direct High Crimes, starring Morgan Freeman and Ashley Judd, and Out of Time, which reunited him with Devil in a Blue Dress star Denzel Washington.
+Since then, Franklin has largely transitioned to high-profile television work.
+He has worked on two series produced by Steven Spielberg, directing the pilot of science fiction drama Falling Skies and an episode of the World War II drama The Pacific.
+He has also collaborated on two series with David Fincher, directing four episodes each of House of Cards and Mindhunter.
+Franklin directed multiple critically acclaimed episodes of the HBO series The Leftovers, across all three of its seasons.
+His prolific television credits also include Rome, The Newsroom, Homeland, Ray Donovan, and Dahmer – Monster: The Jeffrey Dahmer Story.